-Perceptions of fraternities and sororities differ widely among parents and students.
 Social fraternities and sororities have enjoyed a long tradition at Moravian College.
-For almost ninety years, Greek organizations have thrived on campus.
+For more than ninety years, Greek organizations have thrived on campus.
 Currently, approximately 20% of Moravian’s students are members of one of the College’s four national sororities, two national fraternities, or one local fraternity.

 Fraternities and sororities are values-based social organizations dedicate to the development of character and leadership.
 Each organization subscribes to a specific set of core values and beliefs that incorporate concepts of brotherhood/sisterhood, service to the College and community, scholarship, leadership, and building relationships congruent with their ideals and traditions.